-In the late 1980s, scientists at the Russian Polar Geophysical Institute (PGI) obtained funding for a receiving site for the EISCAT VHF transmissions to be built at Verkhnetolomsky on the Kola penninsula, about 510 km ESE from the Tromsø site.
-A large phased array, comprising eight 50 x 50 m 64-element modules and a matching dual polarisation receiver, handling both Mode 1 and Mode 2 transmissions, were to be constructed.
-The system was partially completed by 1991 and preliminary results were presented at the fifth EISCAT Workshop (Khudukon et al., 1990).
+In the late 1980s, scientists at the Russian Polar Geophysical Institute (PGI) obtained funding for a receiving site for the EISCAT VHF transmissions to be built at Verkhnetolomsky on the Kola Peninsula, about $510\,\mathrm{km}$ ESE from the Tromsø site.
+A large phased array, comprising eight $50\times50\,\mathrm{m}$ 64-element modules and a matching dual polarisation receiver, handling both Mode 1 and Mode 2 transmissions, was to be constructed.
+The system was partially completed by 1991, and preliminary results were presented at the fifth EISCAT workshop (Khudukon et al., 1990).

 The PGI initiative was seen as a potentially valuable complement to the VHF system, so a number of tests were carried out, with the VHF transmitting long pulses vertically and the PGI system receiving.
 However, no signals were unambiguously identified.
 Time synchronisation remained a possible uncertainty, so a so-called TV sync receiver was prepared by the Kiruna staff and shipped to the PGI group.
 Unfortunately, this did not solve the problem.
-After a couple of years the PGI group dispersed and their fine system was left unfinished.
+After a couple of years the PGI group dispersed, and their fine system was left unfinished.
 Multistatic VHF observations thus had to wait until 2012, when the Kiruna and Sodankylä dishes were converted to VHF, after the introduction of UMTS mobile phone systems had made continued UHF operations impossible.
+At about the same time, the Finnish KAIRA phased-array receiver system at Kilpisjärvi (McKay-Bukowski et al., 2015) also successfully started to receive the VHF transmissions, providing an additional baseline and multi-beam capabilities.

-10. Computers, computing and data handling
+11 Computers, computing and data handling